Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 ## Adding Templates

 First checkout the polls-app branch.
-Reminder: master should be used only for the stable code, after it's ready for deployment.
+Reminder: master should be used only for the stable code, that is ready for deployment.

 From the `site_repo` dir: